nim-lang/Nim/doc/manual.rst

 implicitly convertable to this type.

-Sequences are similar to arrays but of dynamic length which may change during runtime (like strings).
+Sequences are similar to arrays but of dynamic length which may change during execution (like strings).
 Sequences are implemented as growable arrays, allocating pieces of memory as items are added.
 A sequence ``S`` is always indexed by integers from 0 to ``len(S)-1`` and its bounds are checked.
 Sequences can be constructed by the array constructor ``[]`` in conjunction